daviddao/deep-learning-notes/README.md

 This is a fast C++/CUDA implementation of convolutional (or more generally, feed-forward) neural networks.
 It can model arbitrary layer connectivity and network depth.
 Any directed acyclic graph of layers will do.
 Training is done using the back-propagation algorithm.

 ##### [Theano](http://deeplearning.net/software/theano/)
 Theano is a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.
+You can find here a [tutorial](https://github.com/Newmu/Theano-Tutorials).

 ##### [Torch](http://torch.ch/)
 Torch is a scientific computing framework with wide support for machine learning algorithms.
 It is easy to use and efficient, thanks to an easy and fast scripting language, LuaJIT, and an underlying C/CUDA implementation.